 Step 3: On-Page SEO for Real Estate Website

-You must use the target keywords in important page elements such as the page title, meta descriptions, page heading (H1’s) and sub-headings, body content, ALT tags, URLs etc.
+You must use the target keywords in important page elements such as the page title, meta descriptions, page heading (H1’s) and sub-headings, body content, ALT tags, URLs etc. Check out my On-Page SEO checklist to know other important on-page elements to consider optimising to improve visibility.

 Step 4: SEO for your Primary Content – Real Estate Category & Property listing pages